MicrosoftDocs/power-platform/power-virtual-agents/authoring-template-topics.md

 ## Available lesson topics

-Each lesson is designed to teach you how to use the **Authoring canvas** to create basic and advanced bot conversations.
+Each lesson is designed to teach you how to use the authoring canvas to create basic and advanced bot conversations.

 You should start with **Lesson 1** and work through each lesson in order.